|REGULATIONS FOR THE REGISTRATION AND PARKING OF MOTOR VEHICLES|

 Holders of a University parking Permit are not allowed to park in spaces reserved and marked for the use of

-official vehicles, designated office holders, visitors or spaces reserved by bollards, signs or cones.
+official vehicles, designated office holders, visitors or spaces reserved by bollards or cones.

-the north of Salisbury Road (or other designated car park).
+the north of Salisbury Road.
 Permits must be returned to Estates and

 Facilities if holders cease working or studying at the University or if the permits are no longer required.

 The University reserves the right to refuse permit holders access to spaces in car parks from time to time, in